HAV0X1014/imageRelaySelfbot/README.md

 If you want to relay one channel to multiple webhooks, separate the webhooks with a comma and a space -> `, ` and put it on the same line.

 Example: `https://discordapp.com/3817418, https://discordapp.com/329471, https://discordapp.com/01298541`

+The bot to relay ALL messages sent in a channel is [here](https://github.com/HAV0X1014/imageRelaySelfbot/tree/fullRelayer).

+Discord is killing access to information that should be public.